KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

 Navigate to the **Deployment flows** section on the navigation bar and click **+ Create deployment flow**.
 Once clicked, the **Create deployment flow** dialog will appear.

-The creation of the Deployment Flow becomes available as soon as an application is created including its provisioning in a branch and the necessary entities for the Deployment FLow.
-You can create a Deployment FLow [in YAML](#create-deployment-flow-in-yaml) or [via the two-steps menu](#create-deployment-flow) in the dialog.
+The creation of the Deployment Flow becomes available as soon as an application is created including its provisioning in a branch and the necessary entities for the Deployment Flow.
+You can create a Deployment Flow [in YAML](#create-deployment-flow-in-yaml) or [via the two-steps menu](#create-deployment-flow) in the dialog.

 ## Create Deployment Flow